 For a Hamiltonian action of a compact Lie group on a compact symplectic manifold, a fundamental work of Frances Kirwan \cite{kirwan:book} makes it possible to apply Morse theoretic techniques to the norm-square of the momentum map.
-The norm-square is not a Morse--Bott function; components of its critical set might not even be smooth.
-Kirwan identifies a condition on a real valued function: being \emph{minimally degenerate}.
-This condition is more general than the Morse--Bott condition; nevertheless, it allows one to apply the machinery of Morse theory.
+The norm-square is not a Morse--Bott function; components of its critical set might not even be smooth submanifolds.
+Kirwan identifies a condition on a real valued function, being \emph{minimally degenerate}, which is more general than the Morse--Bott condition, and which nevertheless allows one to apply the machinery of Morse theory.
 Nowadays, this condition is sometimes called ``Morse--Bott in the sense of Kirwan.''

 Applying Morse--theoretic arguments to the norm-square of a momentum map is the main ingredient in the proof of Kirwan surjectivity, a pivotal result in equivariant symplectic geometry and geometric invariant theory, as well as in the study of the global topology of Hamiltonian compact group actions.
-These techniques played a central role in the confirmation of physicists' predictions for the structure of the cohomology ring of moduli spaces of holomorphic vector bundles over Riemann surfaces \cite{JK}.
+These techniques played a central role in the mathematical confirmation of physicists' predictions for the structure of the cohomology ring of moduli spaces of holomorphic vector bundles over Riemann surfaces \cite{JK}.